Matt Powledge

-Matthew Powledge (born March 31, 1987) is an American college football coach and former player who is currently the defensive coordinator for Baylor University.
-He previously served as the co-defensive coordinator for Oregon in 2022.
+Matthew Powledge (born March 31, 1987) is an American college football coach and former player who is currently the defensive coordinator for North Texas.
+He previously served as the defensive coordinator for Baylor from 2023 to 2025.

 Powledge played college football at Sam Houston State University as a fullback from 2005 to 2009.
 Prior to his tenure at Oregon, he held various assistant coaching positions at Southeastern Louisiana University, Northwestern State University, the University of Kentucky, Sam Houston State University, the University of Louisiana–Monroe and Baylor University.

 Early life and education

 A native of Huntsville, Texas, Powledge played fullback at Sam Houston State University from 2005 to 2009 and was an all-Southland honoree as a junior and a team captain as a senior.
 Powledge earned his bachelor's degree at Sam Houston State University in kinesiology in 2009 and his master's degree in sports management at Southeastern Louisiana University in 2011.